-Depending on what was going on in your life at that point, those words either hit home for you or disheartened you.
+Depending on what was going on in your life at that time, those words either hit home or disheartened you.

 Why do some people have it easier than others?
 Why are some lucky folks born into wealth while others into abject poverty?
 Why do people contract fatal illnesses or die tragically, while others live long and healthy lives?

 Even within our own society, we have created political and economic infrastructures that could deeply impact our fates.
 A capitalist society breeds a distinct hierarchy of the rich, middle-class and the poor, and a potential inequality in the distribution of wealth.
 A corrupt government is capable of misusing power to take away our rights and create policies that make our lives tougher and inconvenient.

 The most well-known, esoteric concept is the idea of karma.
 Karma, which has its roots in Buddhist and Hindu traditions, states that the sum of a person’s actions in their current or past lives is the main deciding factor when it comes to their destiny.

 In other words, the circumstances that you find yourself in right now is a result of your actions and the decisions that you’ve made in the past of your current life as well as your past lives.

 If you’re someone who does not believe in past lives, you would find it hard to buy into the idea of karma.
 But I believe that you can benefit from partial acceptance of karma as it pertains to your current life.

-At the end of the day, there is no definite answer as to whether life is fair or not because it ultimately boils down to our attitude and the perspective that we choose.
+At the end of the day, there is no definite answer as to whether life is fair or not because it ultimately boils down to our attitude that we choose.

-Our aim should be to develop the healthiest and most constructive approach towards living, which allows us to make the most out of our time on Earth.
+Our aim should be to develop the healthiest and most constructive approach towards living, which allows us to achieve more and become the best version of ourselves.
 We need to adopt the right mindset to maintain our inner balance whenever it seems like things aren’t going our way.

-- See everything as a learning opportunity: Life can seem especially unfair when you’re not winning in life.
+2. See everything as a learning opportunity: Life can seem especially unfair when you’re not winning in life.
 It’s easy to dwell on your misfortune when you didn’t get the job or partner or deal that you so wanted.
 It’s during times of failure and when unexpected challenges are thrust upon us that we may feel like a victim and feel sorry for ourselves.
-But it’s precisely during our darkest hours when we need to be conscious of our reactions to our circumstances.
+But it’s precisely during our darkest hours when we need to be conscious of how we interpret our fate.
 Instead of being bitter and tempted to throw in the towel, you can rise above the situation by taking a big picture perspective.

 There are countless stories of pioneers who, to most people, may seem like they were dealt a bad hand in life.
 Maybe they had physical or mental disabilities or they lacked of good education or they grew up in impoverished neighborhoods.
 But instead of complaining about life being unfair to them, they choose to overcome the odds and make their mark on the world.
 They are a testament to the truth that all of us, no matter what our backgrounds, have the capacity to change our lives if we choose to do so and make deep and lasting changes in both our life and the lives of others.

-- Focus on helping others: If you’re bothered by racial inequalities, world hunger or other injustices in the world, try to figure out a way to be part of the solution to these problems.
+4. Focus on helping others: If you’re bothered by racial inequalities, world hunger or other injustices in the world, try to figure out a way to be part of the solution to these problems.
 When we’re hung up on our judgments about fairness, we get stuck in an ego-centered state, focused on meeting our own need to be right.
-The best way to step out of a “the-world-revolves-around-me” mindset, which breeds fear and cynicism, is to shift your focus towards helping others.
+The best way to step out of a “the-world-revolves-around-me” mindset, which breeds fear and grandiosity, is to shift your focus towards helping others.
 When we choose to contribute instead of complain, we infuse our lives with love and compassion.
 Choose the causes that are the closest to your heart and channel your passion towards making positive changes and restoring fairness in your sphere.